MaxAlphaEngineer/django_jsonrpc_server/readme.md

 # Dependencies

-List any external dependencies that are required to use your project, including their version numbers.
-For example:
+List any external dependencies that are required to use in project listed in   [requirements.txt](requirements.txt)file ...

-1. Django 4.2.1
-2. jsonrpcserver 5.0.2
-   ...

 ---